American National Bank (Kansas City, MO)

 Article Text

-A Kansas City Bank Resumes.
-The American National Bank of Kansas City, Mo., which failed January 19, resumed business yesterday.
-The bank has over $1,725,000 cash in its veults.
-It was predicted that there would be a run on the bank when it opened, but such was not the case.
-On the contrary the bank has received deposits from its old customers and there is a general feeling of confidence in the new organization.
+Resumed Business.
+KANSAS CITY, March 31.-The American National Bank of this city, which failed January 19th, resumed business this morning with over $1,725,000 in cash in its vaults.
+It was predicted there would be a run on the bank when it opened, but on the contrary the bank has received deposits from its old custemers, and there is a general feeling of confidence in the new organization.

 Click image to open full size in new tab